Abhishhek-Verma/Abhishhek-Verma/README.md

 ## 💞️ I’m looking to collaborate on:
 - Open-source civic tech or AI-based platforms
 - Full-stack development using MERN or Next.js
-- Hackathons and idea-stage startup projects
+- Hackathons and idea-stage startup project

 ---